tndwolf/Black_Jack_is_still_at_large/Dev_log.md

 Stop

 4. Map, Renderer, GameOutput
-5. Map, --Rng, -Services, Color, MapFactory, UserInput
+5. Map, -Services, Color, MapFactory, UserInput
 6. Map.toString...
     - One full pomodoro for serialization... let's move this to the nice-to-have